GRvanderPloeg/parafac4microbiome/README.md

 ## Installation

-The `parafac4microbiome` version can be installed from CRAN using:
+The `parafac4microbiome` package can be installed from CRAN using:

 ``` r
 install.packages("parafac4microbiome")